scalar-co/DualCAN_F105/Software/doc/SoftwareRequirementSpecification.md

 SWR_ID_2.3.3

-The CAN frame contents shall be configurable via UDS protocol.
+The CAN frame contents shall be configurable via UDS protocol (Write by data ID).

+SWR_ID_2.3.4

+The simulation process shall be controlled via UDS protocal (Routine Control).